Emmy-Winning ‘Slatersville’ Documentary Series Returns to Ocean State Media

 “You had 4,000 or 5,000 people gathering on the streets of Lonsdale Avenue chucking rocks at the National Guard.
 Some of them were ten and twelve years old,” he says.

-Season two also covers the World War II years and Slatersville’s socioeconomic climate through the 1950s.
+Later episodes in season two cover the World War II years and Slatersville’s socioeconomic climate through the 1950s.
 While those years are frequently remembered as a time of prosperity, de Rezendes says the documentary flips that narrative on its head by spotlighting the racism that was also rampant during the decade.
 During his research, he uncovered photographs of prominent citizens in blackface and interviewed descendants of the Curlisses, a Black and Native American family who had lived in Slatersville since the 1800s.

 “There’s a lot of history that’s been shoved under the rug that nobody wants you to look at,” he says.
 “It’s been a powerful journey.”

 The series will conclude with season three, which de Rezendes says covers environmental remediation in the area and history up to the present day.
-Last year, the series was recognized with an Emmy Award from the Boston/New England chapter of the National Academy of Television Arts & Sciences for outstanding musical arrangement and composition, and it was nominated for an award for outstanding documentary.
+The series has won three regional Emmy Awards from the Boston/New England chapter of the National Academy of Television Arts & Sciences, including best director of long form content for season two in 2025.
+The series also won for outstanding musical arrangement and composition in 2023 and 2025, and was nominated for an award for outstanding documentary.

 “I would never have gotten to know so many wonderful people in my town, their loved ones, historians, people overseas, and the hundreds of people who are connected to this project,” he says.
 “That to me has been the tremendous privilege of a lifetime.”